 In the Peloponissian War all four cities of Kefalonia fought on the Athenians side.
-After the war, Kefalonia abandonded the defeated city of Athens, but in 372 BC stood again on their side in their struggle against King Phillip.
+After the war, Kefalonia abandoned the defeated city of Athens, but in 372 BC stood again on their side in their struggle against King Phillip.
 In 218 BC King Philip E’, attacked Kefalonia with his fleet.
 Although he disembarked in Pronnon, the terrain difficulties forced him to abandon his try and move towards Palli.
-Even though he held Palli under constact siege, he failed to capture any city and was forced to withdraw after some time.
+Even though he held Palli under constant siege, he failed to capture any city and was forced to withdraw after some time.

 During this period, the fortress of Agios Georgios was the island’s political and military centre but in 1757, an earthquake destroyed everything and the capital was moved to Argostoli.

 The Venetian era ended in 1797 when the French occupied Kefalonia.
 People thought Napoleon would free the Ionian islands from the oligarchic system.
 They were wrong.
 In the following years, the combined forces of the Russians, the Turks and the English defeated the French.

 In 1800, the “Ionian State” was founded in Constantinople under the Sultan supervision and the island’s nobles got their privileges back.